reuben-idan/MyNews_Reader/PROJECT_PROGRESS_UPDATE.md

 - Accessibility features (Lighthouse scores 95+)
 - SEO optimization with Next.js metadata API

-## Challenges You Faced and How You Handled Them
+## Challenges Faced and How They were Handled

 ### 🛠️ **Technical Challenges**